Magobol/spark_project_kickstarter_2019_2020/README.md

 in the Preprocessor class, and not the data provided with the project.
 - Some extra-cleaning was made in order to boost performance.
 In particular, commas were deleted in the description field.
-This was causing a bad importing with the csv function and several valuable entries were being dropped in the cleaning part
+This was causing a bad importing with the read.csv function and several valuable data points were being dropped during the pre-processing.

-- Best performances are reached with minDF = 35 and alpha = 1e-5 for the logistic regression.
+- Best performance was reached with minDF = 35 and alpha = 1e-5 for the logistic regression.
 - This parameters lead to f1 = 0.70 - 0.72, depending on the seed of the train/test split.
-    - For instance, with a seed = 100 in the train/test split, we obtain f1 = 0.71
+    - For instance, with a seed fixed to 100 in the train/test split, we obtain f1 = 0.71